Decoding Food Reactions: Allergy, Sensitivity, or Intolerance?

 Key points about true food allergies:

-• Common allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, wheat, and soy.
+Common allergens include milk, eggs, peanuts, tree nuts, fish, shellfish, wheat, soy, and sesame.

-• Treatment often requires immediate administration of epinephrine (EpiPen) and emergency medical care.
+Severe reactions may require immediate treatment with epinephrine (EpiPen) and emergency medical care.

 Food Sensitivity